CopernicaMarketingSoftware/Documentation/AMQPipe/configuration.md

 and header holding all sort of additional properties.
 However, this meta data is normally _not_ exposed to your scripts or programs.

-However, if you're also interested in the envelope information, you can set the input format to JSON.
+If you're also interested in the envelope information, you can set the input format to JSON.
 When you do this, AMQPipe will turn the message body and the message envelope into one big JSON object, and sends this JSON object to 'stdin' of your script.
 Your script should read in this message body, and parse